JonathanAckerman/MAT345-Project5/README.md

 ### 3) Make some commits
 ```
 git status                                            // See what has been changed locally
-git add _filename_                                    // Track changed file (replace _filename_ with the -A flag to track all changed files)
+git add <filename>                                    // Track changed file (use -A flag to track all changed files)
 git commit -m "Commit message goes here in quotes"    // Commit changes
 ```

 ### 4) Integration
 ```
 git pull --rebase   // Rebase any changes (This applies remote commits first, then your commits on top)
-    // There shouldn't be any issues but if there are this is where they should be caught
 git push            // Push to remote
 ```